klatka/nc-talk-bot-component/README.md

 ### Send messages only (One-way communication)

+2. Generate a 128 chars hex string to use as secret (minimum is 40 chars).

-2. Create a bot in Nextcloud Talk (see [nextcloud docs](https://nextcloud-talk.readthedocs.io/en/latest/bots/)):
+3. Create a bot in Nextcloud Talk (see [nextcloud docs](https://nextcloud-talk.readthedocs.io/en/latest/bots/)):

    Use [occ](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/occ_command.html) to create a new bot: